dangpg/BikeVR-Docs/README.md

 - Follow https://www.mkdocs.org/#installation for installation instructions
 - `mkdocs serve` for locally hosting the docs on `localhost:8000`
-- `mkdocs build` to generate static site content
+- `mkdocs build --clean` to generate static site content
 - `mkdocs gh-deploy` to publish master branch to github pages

+The documentation should then be available under https://dangpg.github.io/BikeVR-Docs/